mrocklin/thesis/array-times.md

 #### Array Programming is Easier

 Fortunately, scheduling in the context of array operations in a high performance computing context mitigates several of these concerns.
 Routines found in high performance libraries like BLAS/LAPACK are substantially more predictable.
 Often the action of the routine depends only on the size of the input, not the contents.
 Memory access patterns are often very regular and extend beyond the unpredictable lower levels of the cache.
 Because this computation occurs in a high performance context there are relatively few other processes sharing resources and our task is given relatively high priority.

 #### The Predictability of BLAS Operations

 We profile the runtime of the `DGEMM` operation.
 We compute a $1000 \times 1000 \times 1000$ dense matrix multiply $1000$ times.
 In Figure \ref{fig:gemm-profile-fortran} we present a time series and in Figure \ref{fig:gemm-hist-fortran} a histogram of the same data.
 While runtimes are not deterministic we do find that a tight distribution around a central peak with variations less than a percent.
-We also detect an outlier well outside of this distribution.
-We believe that this is due to contention with other processes on the same system.

 \begin{figure}[htbp]